Mindfulness for Rumination: Unhooking from Repetitive Thoughts

 How do you use breath counting for repetitive thoughts?
 Count each exhale from 1 to 5, then begin again at 1.
 Keep the count light, like tapping a bookmark in the mind.

-When attention wanders to the grocery list, the old conversation, or tomorrow’s problem, notice it.
-Label it softly, such as “thinking” or “planning,” then return to the next exhale.
+When attention wanders to a half-finished errand, an old conversation, or tomorrow’s problem, notice it.
+Label it softly, such as “thinking,” “rehearsing,” or “planning,” then return to the next exhale.
 You are not starting over in failure.
 Returning is the practice.

 Breath counting is best for quiet moments, commuting, waiting rooms, and pre-sleep settling.
 It is not for every moment.
 If focusing on breathing feels uncomfortable, use nearby sounds, the feeling of your feet, or one visible object instead.
 For readers building a calmer evening pattern, sleep hygiene gives the wider context around light, timing, and bedtime cues.